flox/floxdocs/docs/concepts/activation.md

 ## Three different ways to activate

-I mentioned above that there are three different ways to use an environment.
+We mentioned above that there are three different ways to use an environment.

 ### Subshell
-I've already mentioned the first method, which is to put you into a subshell.
+We've already mentioned the first method, which is to put you into a subshell.
 When you activate this way your existing shell is paused and you're put into a new one configured by Flox.